maximesunnen/CS50P/README.md

-# CS50P- Introduction to programming with Python
+# Command-line tool for interacting with an SQL inventory
-Command-line tool to interact with an inventory implemented as a SQL database using sqlite3.
+Command-line tool designed to interact with an inventory implemented as a SQL database using sqlite3.
+This tool enables users to add and remove specific quantities of items from the database.
+Additionally, the tool allows for searching for specific items and printing the entire database as a table to the console.
+Different flags are available to access the various functionalities.

+## Files
+- `.gitignore` contains files to exclude from version control
+- `helpers.py` defines helper functions enabling to get user input
+- `project.py` contains `main()` as well as `add_item()`, `remove_item()` and `find_item()`
+- `README.md` contains the tool description that you're currently reading
+- `requirements.txt` lists the required libraries
+- `schema.sql` define the structure and organization of the database
+- `test_project.py` contains unit tests

 ## Usage